Lucideon

-Lucideon (formerly Ceram) is an independent materials development, testing and assurance company based in Stoke-on-Trent and in the US.
+Lucideon (formerly Ceram) is an independent materials development, testing and assurance company based in Stoke-on-Trent and in the UK.
 Lucideon owns testing facilities around the world.

 History

 The British Refractories Research Association was formed in 1920.
 The pottery industry was required by the Import Duties Advisory Committee in 1937 to create a research association, so the British Pottery Research Association was formed in 1937.
 The two combined in April 1948 as the British Ceramic Research Association.

-The main building on Queens Road in Penkhull was opened by the Duke of Edinburgh in December 1951.
+The original main building on Queens Road in Penkhull was opened by the Duke of Edinburgh in December 1951.
 In May 1986 it changed its name to British Ceramic Research Ltd, having been incorporated as a company on 18 November 1985.

 From the late 1990s the company traded under the abbreviated name Ceram.
 On 1 February 2014 the company name changed to Lucideon Limited.

 Structure

 Lucideon is situated south of the University Hospital of North Staffordshire.